-In June of 2011, Texas House Bill 300 was passed and is in effect as of September 1, 2012.
+In June of 2011, Texas House Bill 300 was passed and was effective as of September 1, 2012.
 The bill places stricter requirements on patient health privacy covered entities.
 Texas law defines “covered entities” as health plans, health care clearinghouses, and health care providers that “transmit any health information in electronic form.”

-As of September 1, 2013, Texas HB300 has been amended (SB1609 and Safety Code 181.101.)
-Be sure you are up to date on the new rules.
+Be sure you are up to date on the Texas HB300 rules and amendments.
 Here are some examples of the new requirements (does not include a complete list of the HB300 requirements or the changes made by the amendments) :

 Training shall be provided as necessary and appropriate for the employees to carry out the employee's duties for the covered entity.
 (No longer role-specific or specific to the covered entity's particular course of business.)